A Whole-Body Exercise Routine for Seniors with Limited Endurance

 So, what are the most effective whole-body exercises for improving overall physical conditioning with limited endurance?

 Here’s a list of the 5 best exercises for seniors who want to retain or rebuild their independence:

-Strong leg muscles are essential to maintaining independence, supporting everyday activities such as sitting down, standing up, and walking.
-But strong leg muscles are also essential for seniors who want to maintain interests and activities that require physical movement – playing with their grandchildren, walking on a beach or hiking, swimming, playing golf, walking up the stairs at a Broadway show… the list is varied and endless.
+Strong leg muscles are essential to maintaining independence because they support so many "normal" everyday activities, such as sitting down, standing up, and walking.
+But strong leg muscles are also essential for seniors who want to maintain interests and activities that require more assertive physical movements like playing with their grandchildren, walking on a beach or hiking, swimming, or playing golf.

 Properly done, leg press exercises strengthen nearly all the leg muscles, including the hamstrings, quadriceps, hip adductors, glutes, and calves.
 As a seated exercise, the leg press is also practical and beneficial for older adults with full use of their legs, but who require the use of a wheelchair for many daily activities.